Quick Answer: Do You Pay Sales Tax When Buying a House?

 The buyer sometimes has to pay for a stamp duty.
 It is a tax levied on sales of properties.
 It is more common in places such as the UK and Australia, while some states in the U.S. require taxes of a similar kind for purchasing a home.

-How to Minimize Tax Obligations When Buying a Home
+How to Minimize Tax Obligations When Buying a Home?

 While taxes are inevitable, there are ways to minimize the amount you pay when buying a home.
 Consider these strategies to reduce your tax burden: